 - Difficulty swallowing

-Long-term side effects are unknown.
+The long-term side effects of all forms of VNS are unknown.

 During the procedure:

-MST: Side Effects
+MST: Side effects

 DBS: How it works